figglewatts/cidr-trie/README.rst

     trie.insert("1234:1001:1920:2000:2020::/96", "A fourth")
     trie.insert("1234:1001:1920::ffff", "A different one")

-    # generator for nodes: ['Internet', 'Test', 'Another one', 'A third', 'A fourth']
+    # nodes: ['Internet', 'Test', 'Another one', 'A third', 'A fourth']
     trie.find_all("1234:1001:1920:2000:2020::/128")

-    # generator for nodes: ['Internet', 'Test', 'Another one', 'A third', 'A different one']
+    # nodes: ['Internet', 'Test', 'Another one', 'A third', 'A different one']
     trie.find_all("1234:1001:1920::ffff")